- DEPARTURE AMSTERDAM - Kuala Lumpur

-We continue our journey towards Ho Chi Minh, the former Saigon.
+We continue our trip towards Ho Chi Minh, formerly known as Saigon.
 The first impression of Ho Chi Minh city is often overwhelming.
-On the way to the centre of this metropolis, you will notice the scooters.
-There are an estimated four million scooters!
+On the way to the centre of this metropolis, you will first notice the scooters.
+The city has an estimated four million scooters!

-- HO CHI MINH - PHNOM PENH (340km)
+- HO CHI MINH

 - PHNOM PENH - SIEM REAP